AlphaAvatar/AIPaperNotes/README.md

 # AIPaperNotes
-Record daily reading of papers and related reproduction results.
+Record daily reading of papers and related reproduction results in Chinese.

 ## Paper Catalog